p-alik/gearmand/README.md

     Result=!namraeG ,olleH

-There are a lot more details about gearmand at: [Getting Started](http://gearman.org/getting-started/)
+There are a lot more details about gearmand at [Getting Started](http://gearman.org/getting-started/).

 If you want to start writing your own client and workers, be sure to check out the [Developer API](http://gearman.info/libgearman.html) documentation.